Mind-wandering: Neuroscience

 Mind-wandering is important in understanding how the brain produces what William James called the train of thought and the stream of consciousness.
 This aspect of mind-wandering research is focused on understanding how the brain generates the spontaneous and relatively unconstrained thoughts that are experienced when the mind wanders.

 One candidate neural mechanism for generating this aspect of experience is a network of regions in the medial frontal and medial parietal cortex known as the default network.
 This network of regions is highly active even when participants are resting with their eyes closed suggesting a role in generating spontaneous internal thoughts.
 One relatively controversial result is that periods of mind-wandering are associated with increased activation in both the default and executive system a result that implies that mind-wandering may often be goal oriented.

 It is commonly assumed that the default mode network is known to be involved during mind-wandering.
 The default mode network is active when a person is not focused on the outside world and the brain is at wakeful rest because experiences such as mind-wandering and daydreaming are common in this state.

 It is also active when the individual is thinking about others, thinking about themselves, remembering the past, and planning for the future.
 However, recent studies show that signals in the default mode network provide information regarding patterns of detailed experience in active tasks states.
-These data suggest that the relationship between the default mode network and mind-wandering remains a matter of conjecture.
+This data suggests that the relationship between the default mode network and mind-wandering remains a matter of conjecture.

 In addition to neural models, computational models of consciousness based on Bernard Baars' Global Workspace theory suggest that mind-wandering, or "spontaneous thought" may involve competition between internally and externally generated activities attempting to gain access to a limited capacity central network.